Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: On two-sided estimating on the Shannon entropy

 For $n=2$, the left-hand side of (\ref{wtaes}) is equal to $f_{2}(x)=x-x^{2}$.
 It is not the case for $n\geq3$.
 Applying (\ref{fipoq}) and (\ref{fipoq2}) with $g_{n}(x)$ finally leads to

 where

 The result (\ref{wbes}) allows us to estimate the Shannon entropy from above.
 For $n=2$, the inequality (\ref{wbes}) coincides with (\ref{tayln1}).
 For other values of $n$, coefficients of polynomials in the formulas (\ref{wtaes}) and (\ref{wbes}) do not correspond to the Taylor scheme.
 Hence, the estimates by means of (\ref{wtaes}) and (\ref{wbes}) are not very good near the point $x=1$.
-For points sufficiently close to $1$ from the left, we prefer (\ref{tayln1}) and (\ref{tayln1}).
+For points sufficiently close to $1$ from the left, we prefer (\ref{tayln0}) and (\ref{tayln1}).
 In regions peripheral to $x=1$, the results (\ref{wtaes}) and (\ref{wbes}) provide more accurate estimation.
-This distinctions is especially clear near the point $x=0$.
-Nevertheless, any estimate by polynomials will hardly be very precise for points close to $0$ from the right.
+This distinction is especially clear near the point $x=0$.
+Nevertheless, any estimate by polynomials will hardly be very precise for points close to zero from the right.
 In effect, the function of interest is not analytic in this point.

-Thus, there is an asymmetry in estimating the function $x\mapsto-x\ln{x}$ in regions close respectively to one of the two least points of the range $x\in[0,1]$.
+Thus, there is an asymmetry in estimating the function $x\mapsto-x\ln{x}$ in regions close, respectively, to one of the two least points of the range $x\in[0,1]$.
 It is also validated by some numerical inspection.
-To made estimates better, one shall move actual points of approximation to the right, where expected errors are lesser.
-It can be made if we can estimate the maximal probability from above.
-When the sum of integer powers of probabilities is known exactly, this question was solved in \cite{rastdes}.
-The answer follows from consideration of equation of the corresponding oval line.
-Suppose that $L$ probabilities $p_{j}$ obey
+To make estimates better, one shall move actual points of approximation to the right, where expected errors are less.
+It can be made due to estimating the maximal probability from above \cite{rastdes}.
+Let the index of the form (\ref{icsdef}) be given for some integer $n\geq2$, and let $L$ be the number of nonzero probabilities.
+It then holds that \cite{rastdes}